-Title - Product name Physical, chemical and/or organoleptic characteristics "Genièvre de grains"/ "Graanjenever"/ "Graangenever" is a geographical indication (GI) for a spirit drink obtained by flavouring ethyl alcohol of agricultural origin obtained exclusively from grains and/or grain distillate(s) with juniper berries (Juniperus communis L. and/or Juniperus oxicedrus L.) with a minimum of 1.5% of moutwijn in the pure alcohol volume of the final product so that the distillate has the discernible specific organoleptic characteristics of the specific raw materials used, especially of the distillate(s) of grains.
-2.1 Minimum alcoholic strength of the final product: 30% vol2.2 Clarity: clear 2.3 Colour: resulting from the ingredients used and/or from the recipient used for ageing and may vary from fully transparent over light yellow to light brown/amber 2.4 Sweetening: within the limits of rounding off the final taste (max 20 g/l) 2.5 Must contain a minimum of 1,5% distillate(s) of whole grains in the pure alcohol volume of the final product, obtained by distillation of between 80% and 40% - after alcoholic fermentation of the mash, but which may reach 100%.
-The traditional term used for such distillates in certain regions could be referred to as "moutwijn".
-2.6 Addition of additives: a) colouring: possibly and exclusively using plain caramel (E150a) b) Flavourings: a flavouring from juniper berries and possibly by other aromatic plants, to the extent that the latter do not give a predominant characteristic in relation to the juniper berries.
-Specific characteristics (compared to spirit drinks of the same category) "Genièvre de grains"/"Graanjenever"/"Graangenever" distinguishes itself within the "juniper- flavoured spirit drinks" category by the characteristics inherent in: -the proportion and raw materials used for the grain spirit; -the distillate(s) of 100% grains (limited to wheat, rye, barley, maize, oats, buckwheat and triticale), each type of grain used giving a typical aroma.
-The exclusive use of grains result in soft and well balanced alcohol; -the minimum content of 1.5% of moutwijn in the pure alcohol volume of the final product.
-Moutwijn - exclusively made out of grains obtained by distillation of between 80% and 40% vol - procure the full bodied, softer and typical character of the "Genièvre de grains"/"Graanjenever"/"Graangenever" - the limitation of rounding-off (max. rounding 20 g/l).
+Title - Product name jonge jenever / jonge genever Physical, chemical organoleptic characteristics and/or 1.
+Concise Description "Jonge jenever"/ "jonge genever" is a geographical indication (GI) for a spirit drink obtained by flavouring ethyl alcohol of agricultural origin and/or (a) distillate(s) of grain(s) with juniper berries (Juniperus communis L. and/or Juniperus oxicedrus L.), containing a minimum alcoholic strength of 35% vol. and with a minimum of 1,5% and less than 15% of moutwijn in the pure alcohol volume of the final product, so that the distillate has the discernible specific organoleptic characteristics of the specific raw materials used, especially of the distillate(s) of grains.
+2. Physical, chemical and/or organoleptic characteristics 2.1 Minimum alcoholic strength of the final product: 35% vol. 2.2 Clarity: clear 2.3 Colour: none 2.4 Sweetening: within the limits of rounding off the final taste (max 10 g/l) 2.5 Must contain a minimum of 1,5% and less than 15% of distillate(s) of whole grains in the pure alcolhol volume of the final product, obtained by distillation between 80% and 40% vol. The traditional term used for such distillates in certain regions could be referred to as "moutwijn".
+2.6 The distillate has the discernible specific organoleptic characteristics of the specific raw materials used, especially of the distillate(s) of grains.
+Its variety of taste and smell can differ with the used percentage of the malty flavour deriving from using "moutwijn" and further flavours can include carefully selected (distillates of) botanicals and/or the use of sugar.
+The taste of the Juniper berries should be discernable, albeit it moderately.
+The common element of all jenevers/genevers is that the spirit is obtained by flavouring ethylalcohol of agricultural origin and/or (a)distillate(s) of grain(s) with juniper berrries (Juniperus communis L. and/or Juniperus oxicedrus L.) and that the spirit must contain moutwijn.
+Compared to jenever/genever with a minimum alcoholic strength of 30% vol, jonge jenever/jonge genever must contain a minimum alcoholic strength of 35% vol., is without color an has the limitation of the rounding off (max rounding 10 g/l) with a minimum of 1,5% and less than 15% of moutwijn in the pure alcohol volume of the final product.
+Specific characteristics (compared to spirit drinks of the same category) "Jonge jenever"/ "jonge genever" distinguishes itself within the "juniper-flavoured spirit drinks" category by the characteristics inherent in: the distillate(s) of grains the minimum alcoholic strength by volume of the final product: 35%, a minimum of 1,5% and less than 15% of moutwijn in the pure alcohol volume of the final product, Moutwijn is only made from whole grains of wheat, rye, barley, maize, oats, buchwheat and/or triticale. the limitation of the rounding-